CTSRD-CHERI/cheri-exercises/src/exercises/adapt-c/answers.md

    (gdb)
    ```
    The `write()` system call returned `0xe`.
 Looking at `errno(2)` and
-   `write(2)`, we can conclude that we passed an incorrect address to the buffer
+   `write(2)`, we can conclude that we passed an incorrect address to the
-   which should be tagged.
+   buffer.
+It is likely here because the capability is just the address,
+   without a tag.

 5. When compiling `cat-cheri`, the compiler printed: